 Nutrition experts now agree, it's a bad idea to feed this to your pet.
 Some pets lack the salivary, intestinal and pancreatic enzyme activity to digest this food, so feeding it may be asking for trouble.
-Here's what I recommend instead.
+Here's what to do instead.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker